SmatMan/Enterprise-WiFi/deployment_writeup.md

 2. Disable **ADB debugging**, and scroll to the top and disable **Enable developer options**
 3. When you exit out this menu, the developer options menu should be gone.

+# Removing the Network Configuration
+1. To remove the saved network configuration, you must find the application in the apps menu and uninstall it.